 What are some concrete alternatives to policing in our communities?

-Police reforms are not working.
+Police reforms are not working, and most reforms end up expanding the scope and cost of policing.
 Body cameras, trainings, and other reform measures have proven largely ineffective and will not solve this problem.
 We need new models for creating real public safety for all.

 That includes moving money from police to fund unarmed non-police teams of first responders, city workers, and social service professionals to assist community members and de-escalate violence when needed.
 Instead of relying on police, we could have: